-Allow broth to come to a low boil and reduce heat.
-Cook squash in broth until tender (you should be able to pierce it with a fork - about 20-25 minutes).
-Add coconut aminos and apple cider vinegar.
+- Allow broth to come to a low boil and reduce heat.
+Cook squash in broth until tender (you should be able to pierce it with a fork - about 15-20 minutes).
+If most of your broth has cooked down, you may need to add another cup of bone broth.
+Add coconut aminos and lime juice.

-Pour squash and broth into a large blender.
+- Pour squash and broth into a large blender.
 Add spices, coconut sugar and coconut milk to blender.
-Blend until spices are incorporate and mixture is smooth.
+Blend until spices are incorporate and mixture is smooth and creamy.

 - Chop cilantro and cashews.
 Pour soup into bowls.
 Top with cilantro and cashews, and enjoy!